bptlab/rpa-dmn-operation/README.md

 > The decision key looks something like `"Decision_1hyvppg"` and the service host, if the engine is deployed locally, might be `"http://localhost:8080"`.

-## Limitations
-Please bear in mind that this activity is currently in the prototype stage.
+> :information_source: Please bear in mind that this activity is currently in the prototype stage.
-One major current limitation is, that only string values can be handled.
-If you want to user other data types, you currently would need to convert them in your robot workflow.